The 15 Best Things to Do in Brussels, Belgium

 20230316 Things to Do in Brussels 067

-One of the most famous street art pieces in Brussels is the iconic mural of Tintin, the beloved Belgian comic book character.
+One of Brussels’ most famous street art pieces is the iconic mural of Tintin, the beloved Belgian comic book character.
 You’ll find this colourful tribute on the side of a building in the Rue de l’Etuve, not far from the famous Manneken Pis statue.
-It’s a must-see for fans of Tintin and comic book lovers in general or if you appreciate a bit of artwork.
+It’s a must-see for fans of Tintin and comic book lovers in general, or if you appreciate a bit of artwork.
 But we encourage you to stroll through the city’s backstreets and alleyways because you’ll find loads of random bits all over the place, each worth a snap.
 There are even a couple of art trails to follow if you’d prefer a guide.

 20230316 Things to Do in Brussels 060